 Affiliated REIT.
-Simon Property owns, indirectly through the Operating Partnership, more than 99% of the outstanding stock of Retail Property Trust, a Massachusetts business trust that has elected to be taxed as a REIT.
-Retail Property Trust must meet the tests discussed above with respect to Simon Property.
-Retail Property Trust may be subject to tax on certain of its income as discussed above.
+Simon Property owns, indirectly through the Operating Partnership, more than 99% of the outstanding stock of Retail Property Trust, a Massachusetts business trust, and Chelsea Property Group, Inc., a Maryland corporation, each of which has elected to be taxed as a REIT, and Simon Kravco LLC, a Delaware limited liability company that has elected to be taxed as a corporation and which will elect to be taxed as a REIT beginning with the 2004 tax year.
+Each of these subsidiaries must meet the tests discussed above with respect to Simon Property.
+Each of them may be subject to tax on certain of its income as discussed above.
 See, "Taxation of Simon Property General."
-The failure of Retail Property Trust to qualify as a REIT would cause Simon Property to fail to qualify as a REIT because it would own more than 10% of the voting securities and value of an issuer that was not a REIT, a qualified REIT subsidiary or a taxable REIT subsidiary.
-We believe that Retail Property Trust has been organized and operated in a manner that will permit it to qualify as a REIT.
+The failure of any or all of them to qualify as a REIT would cause Simon Property to fail to qualify as a REIT because it would own more than 10% of the voting securities and value of an issuer that was not a REIT, a qualified REIT subsidiary or a taxable REIT subsidiary.
+We believe that each of these subsidiaries has been organized and operated in a manner that will permit it to qualify as a REIT.

 Income Tests.
 Simon Property must satisfy two gross income requirements annually to maintain qualification as a REIT.
-First, in each taxable year Simon Property must derive directly or indirectly at least 75% of its gross income, excluding gross income from prohibited transactions, from investments relating to real property or mortgages on real property, including "rents from real property," dividends from other REITs, but not taxable REIT subsidiaries, and, in certain circumstances, interest, or from certain types of temporary investments.
+First, in each taxable year Simon Property must derive directly or indirectly at least 75% of its gross income, excluding gross income from prohibited transactions, from investments relating to real property or mortgages on real property, including "rents from real property," dividends from other REITs (but not taxable REIT subsidiaries), and, in certain circumstances, income from certain types of temporary investments.
 Second, each taxable year Simon Property must derive at least 95% of its gross income, excluding gross income from prohibited transactions, from these real property investments, dividends, including dividends from taxable REIT subsidiaries, interest and gain from the sale or disposition of stock or securities, or from any combination of the foregoing.
 The term "interest" generally does not include any amount received or accrued, directly or indirectly, if the determination of the amount depends in whole or in part on the income or profits of any person.
 However, an amount received or accrued generally will not be excluded from the term "interest" solely by reason of being based on a fixed percentage or percentages of receipts or sales.